JuBiotech/peak-performance/paper/paper.md

 While all aforementioned parameters are necessary for the models, not all are of equal relevance for the user.
 A user's primary interest for consecutive data analysis generally lies in obtaining mean values, peak areas and perhaps - usually to a much lesser degree - peak heights.
 Since only one of the latter two parameters is strictly required for scaling purposes, different models as shown in Figures 1 and 2 will feature either one or the other.
-Nonetheless, both peak area and peak height should be supplied to the user, hence the missing one was included as a deterministic model variable and thus still part of the model.
+Nonetheless, both peak area and peak height should be supplied to the user, hence the missing one was included as a deterministic model variable and thus equally accessible by the user.
 In case of the normal and double normal models, the peak height $h$ was used for scaling and the area $A$ was calculated by

 $$\tag{10}A = \frac{h}{\frac{1}{\sigma\sqrt{2\pi}}}$$